nginxinc/nginx-wiki/source/modules/lua.rst

 Attempts to connect a UDP socket object to a remote server or to a datagram unix domain socket file.
 Because the datagram protocol is actually connection-less, this method does not really establish a "connection", but only just set the name of the remote peer for subsequent read/write operations.

 Both IP addresses and domain names can be specified as the ``host`` argument.
-In case of domain names, this method will use NGINX core's dynamic resolver to parse the domain name without blocking and it is required to configure the `resolver <|HttpCoreModule|#resolver>`_ directive in the ``nginx.conf`` file like this:
+In case of domain names, this method will use NGINX core's dynamic resolver to parse the domain name without blocking and it is required to configure the `resolver <http://nginx.org/en/docs/http/ngx_http_core_module.html#resolver>`_ directive in the ``nginx.conf`` file like this:

 .. code-block:: nginx